Foxxy-K/Foxxy-K/README.md

  👋 Hi, I’m @Foxxy-K
-- 👀 I’m interested in programming and learning how computer parts work and how to build PCs
+- 👀 I’m interested in programming and learn how computer parts work
-- 🌱 I’m currently learning python and JavaScript
+- 🌱 I’m currently learning html, css and JavaScript
 - 🥞I love pancakes and coffee(But i do not drink)!☕️

 <!---